-Philosophy 1A-1B.
-Philosophy 2A-2B.
+Philosophy 1a-1b.
+Philosophy 3a-3b.
+Philosophy 2a-2b.

-Philosophy 3A-3B.

-Summer Session Courses.-Students who desire to satisfy the specific subject requirements for the Junior Certificate in the summer sessions, may use only those courses which are the equivalent of courses offered in the fall or spring sessions listed as acceptable in meeting Junior Certificate requirements and which are designated by the same numbers with the prefix "S."
+Summer Session Courses.-Students who desire to satisfy the specific subject requirements for the junior certificate in the intersession or summer sessions, may use only those courses which are the equivalents of courses offered in the fall or spring sessions listed as acceptable in meeting junior certificate requirements and which are designated by the same numbers with the prefix "S."

-Requirements (b), (d), and (e) may be met in whole or in part by the completion of acceptable courses in the summer sessions.
+Requirements (b) and (d) may be met in whole or in part by the completion of acceptable courses in the summer sessions.
 For a list of such courses, see the announcements of the summer sessions.
 The requirements in units must be met in full.
+Courses offered in fulfillment of requirement (e) may not be taken in the summer sessions.

-University Extension.-Students who desire to satisfy the specific subject requirements for the Junior Certificate in the University of California Extension Division may use only those courses which are the equivalents of courses offered in the fall or spring session listed as acceptable in meeting Junior Certificate requirements.
+University Extension.-Students who desire to satisfy the specific subject requirements for the junior certificate in the University of California Extension Division may use only those courses which are the equivalents of courses offered in the fall or spring session listed as acceptable in meeting junior certificate requirements.